gravitational/teleport-plugins/docker/README.md

 the OSS built `teleport:latest`, downloads the Teleport Enterprise edition, and installs it._

+#### Teleport Enterprise License

 _*Note*: this setup requires you to bring your own Teleport Enterprise License and put it to `data/var/lib/teleport/license.pam`.
-Enterprise features, and hence the whole flow, might not work otherwise._
+Enterprise features, specifically creating roles with tctl, and hence the whole flow, might not work otherwise._

-After that, we'll build the teleport's image from teleport-plugin's directory.
-We'll still use teleport's own Dockerfile, but the services in `docker-compose.yml` are different, and teleport-plugins test flow uses it's own `data` directory, just so if you've been testing both teleport and teleport-plugins, they shouldn't interfere with each other.

-Please refer to Teleport's Docker documentation for more details about it's configuration.

 #### Building plugins and their docker images